jtlovell/GENESPACE/readme.md

 # This is **beta** version 1.0.0 of the GENESPACE R package. **USE WITH CAUTION**

+There are a couple known issues in this version that we are actively working on.
+These will be addressed prior to v1.0.1 release in late 2022:

+- including the orthofinder species tree to order the genomes in riparian plots.
+Copying and ladderization of tree will be available to users with `ape` installed.
+- better parameterization to accomodate highly variable genome sizes in riparian plots
+- parallelization of synteny (and other functions).
+Currently only a few aspects of GENESPACE v1 are parallelized.
+This will make things much slower.
+- issues with multiple-overlapping blocks in riparian plot when the reference genome is polyploid.
+- examples in the documentation and example data for documentation are not included.

+There are some big changes here compared to v0.9.4 (previous release), see section 2 below.
+If you use this beta version, thanks!
+Your testing will help improve this and future releases.
+Please report any problems you run into and we will address them ASAP.

 ## 1. Quick start

-There are some big changes here compared to v0.9.4 (previous release), see section 2 below. v1.0.0 really is a beta release.
-There are some known issues that will be resolved before the first full v1.0.1 release, and probably some bugs will come up.
-If you use this beta version (thanks!), please report any problems you run into and we will address them ASAP.

 The manuscript describing GENESPACE is now pubished in eLife.
 [Find the article here](https://elifesciences.org/articles/78526).
 Please cite this if you use GENESPACE.